-Potential Significant Effects upon the QIs of Ballysadare Bay SAC
+Potential Impacts upon the QIs of Ballysadare Bay SAC

+It is considered that potential significant effects upon the QIs of the Ballysadare Bay SAC will not arise.
 There will be no loss or fragmentation of the habitats within this SAC.
-There will be no direct or changes to the area or distribution of the habitats within this SAC.
+There will be no changes to the area or distribution of the habitats within this SAC.
 There will be no direct or indirect disturbance to the two species listed as QIs of the SAC.
-Whilst water quality has not been listed as a target for either maintaining or achieving favourable conservation status of any of the QIs within this SAC, it is nonetheless important that water quality is maintained in this SAC as a whole.
+Whilst water quality has not been listed as a target for either maintaining or achieving favourable conservation status of any of the QIs within this SAC, it is nonetheless important that water quality is maintained in this SAC.
 Therefore, mitigation measures to protect water quality are recommended to protect water quality in this SAC.